Basic-Japanese-Learning/CITS3403Project/README.md

 - History of Japanese.
 - Writing and Speaking session.
 - An assessment regarding the fifty sounds(romaji, hiragana, katakana).
-- User Register，login and logout via Email.
+- User Register, login and logout via Email.
 - Previous assessment records for each user.

 ![image](https://user-images.githubusercontent.com/81564573/118383180-3cd0cd80-b62e-11eb-9fea-971b65a0a70f.png)